Parent Info Masterpieces of Ballet and Spring Production

-- If your female dancer has more than 1 costume they MUST have a nude leotard for ease of costume changes.
+- If your female dancer has more than 1 costume they MUST have a body liner (leotard the color of their skin) for quick & easy costume changes.

-- Nude liners are nice for younger dancers too.
-Sometimes costumes can be itchy and irritating so this helps to create a barrier when wearing costumes AND while backstage they can wear their nude liners instead of the costume the whole time.
+- we strongly encourage body liners for preschool & kindergarten dancers and those with only one dance too.
+Sometimes costumes can be itchy and irritating so this helps to create a barrier when wearing costumes, makes bathroom breaks much easier, and while backstage, they can wear their body liners instead of the costume the whole time.

-- Unless specified in the costume spreadsheet, ALL tights should be footed with NO holes, runs, etc.
+- Unless specified in the costume spreadsheet (see button above), ALL tights should be footed dance tights with NO holes, runs, etc.

 - ALL Jazz & Tap costumes are the same.

-- Stickers MUST be removed from all tap shoes.
+- Stickers MUST be removed from all dance shoes.

 Join our RMSA/RMDT Dance Parents Facebook Page; where you can get reminders, stay up to date, and ask questions.

-- Dancers SHOULD NOT HAVE ON nor BRING: nail polish, jewelry (including earrings), food- of ANY kind, or gum.
+- Dancers should NOT HAVE ON nor BRING: nail polish, temporary tattoos, jewelry (including earrings), food- of ANY kind, or gum.

-- Dancers should come to performances with light makeup applied but please leave ALL makeup at home, including lipstick.
+- Dancers should come to performances with light makeup already applied and leave ALL makeup at home, including lipstick.
 These can make big messes backstage on costumes, on young "unsupervised" dancers, and in the carpet.

-- Extra bobby pins, safety pins, hair bands, and a few clean QUITE activities (NO MARKERS) can be helpful.
+- Extra bobby pins, hair clips, safety pins, hair bands, and a few clean QUITE activities (NO MARKERS) can be helpful backstage.